-Open Wyze app, select the camera, click on the settings gear icon at top and “Advances Settings”.
+Open Wyze app, select the camera, click on the settings gear icon at top and “Advanced Settings”.
 Go to RTSP section, turn on RTSP and generate the RTSP link by providing the username and password.

 In Blue Iris Admin, add new camera.
 Open camera properties, Video tab, select “Network IP” and click on Configured.

 Change protocol to “http://” (not rtsp), input the camera’s ip address, username and password you set in Wyze app.
 Select Wyze in Make dropdown, and “V2 with OpenIPC firwamre RTSP” in Model dropdown.
-Input “/live” in the pat field, and make sure you change the RTSP port to “554”.
+Input “/live” in the path field, and make sure you change the RTSP port to “554”.
 Then “Ok”